The Best Vegetable Garden Planning Apps

 Then, if you are a beginner gardener, you will probably spend a lot of time looking at charts in gardening books or the instructions on the back of your seed packets to determine when to plant, how much space each plant needs to grow, and roughly when you will harvest.

-Then, through nearly superhuman feats of logic, mathematics and geometry, you will calculate schedules and plan drawings for your garden that will give you all the food you want, while also considering seasonality, crop rotations, companion planting, and phases of the moon.
+Then, through nearly superhuman feats of logic, mathematics and geometry, you will calculate schedules for your garden that will give you all the food you want, while also considering seasonality, crop rotations, companion planting, and phases of the moon.

-Or, you give your brain a Charley horse with the effort, and just end up sticking some seeds and plants in the ground to map out later.
+Or, you give your brain a Charley horse with the effort, and just end up sticking some seeds and seedlings from the nursery in the ground to map out later.
 (Maybe.)

 While gardening should be at least as much a joy as it is an effort, if you want to have a garden that can provide a good portion of your food (if not all of it), you’ll need to have a plan.
 (Moon phases optional.)